opensolutions/OSS-Framework/README.md

 # OSS-Framework

+**Note that this is not an active project and is only currently maintained for bug/security fixes for pre-existing projects that rely on it.**

 OSS Framework is a library developed in house by Open Source Solutions Limited t/a [Open Solutions](http://www.opensolutions.ie/) as useful library of extensions on top of / extending the [Zend Framework (V1.x)](http://framework.zend.com/).